apache/trafficcontrol/docs/source/overview/delivery_services.rst

 	.. impl-detail:: This :term:`Parameter` does not affect the contents of ``parent.config``, but instead ``strategies.yaml`` in :abbr:`ATS (Apache Traffic Server)` 9.
 It has the ``parent.config`` :ref:`parameter-config-file` value for consistency.

+- ``merge_parent_groups`` - on a Deliver Service :term:`Profile`, if this exists, moves each of the space-separated :term:`Cache Groups` named in the :ref:`parameter-value` from the secondary parent list into the primary parent list.
+This can be used to combine all parents into a single consistent hash ring.

 	.. deprecated:: ATCv6.2
 		In :ref:`to-api` version 4 (unstable at the time of this writing), TLS versions should be configured using the `TLS Versions`_ property of the Delivery Service, and support for this :term:`Parameter` will be removed at some point after the stabilization of :ref:`to-api` version 4.